scikitlearn4x/scikit-learn-4-java/README.md

 Working with Python and the Machine Learning and Data Science ecosystem is fun, but when it comes to deployment, you may not want to have to use Python.
-The goal of this repository is to address this need; you can experiment and train models in the rich Python ecosystem, but deploy your models in other languages and platforms.
+The goal of this repository (and its siblings) is to address this need; you can experiment and train models in the rich Python ecosystem, but deploy your models in other languages and platforms.
 **scikit-learn4x** is a free an open source library that allows you to deploy scikit-learn model in other programming languages.
 As such, the training codes are not